 It can be undertaken over one or two years, and comprises two optional subject strands, each worth 37.5% of the overall score, and a compulsory key skills strand worth 25%.
 Alongside subject content, the breadth and structure of the course develops language, knowledge, ICT and learning skills, which are essential skills for degree level study.
+This flexibility helps students focus on subjects they enjoy, while keeping university options open.

 The programme is modular and examinations are taken in December, March and June with one re-sit opportunity in the June series.
 This allows students to build up their score and have a good idea of the level they are achieving as the course progresses.